TainanNeves/HEartLab_Workflow/README.md

 - Angélica
   - LAT / Conduction Velocity Codes
   - LAT (Isochrones maps) to ECGi
+  - LAT statistic metrics needs to be implemented
   - Pick Up a Trace for ECGi
   - Phase codes with Giovanne
 - All